 - The dams are harmful and costly.
 They do not “pencil out” because the costs exceed the benefits.
 The Principles and Guidelines for Water Resource Agencies require the benefits to exceed the costs.

-- Congressional authorization is not needed to breach the dams, since they don’t pencil out.
+- Congressional authorization is not needed to breach the dams, since their economic benefit does not pencil out.

 Breaching is not complicated

-- It can be done through channel bypass by removing part of the earthen berms adjacent to the concrete structures.
+- Breaching can be done through channel bypass by removing part of the earthen berms adjacent to the concrete structures.
 Structures can remain in place.